 The Shang dynasty lasted from 1766 to 1122 BCE; this empire was semi-feudal and agriculturally based located in Northern China.
 By ancient standards it was quite advanced; they worked with bronze, had a written language, the forerunner of classical Chinese.
 Around 1122 BCE the Chou, a less "advanced" Chinese race, took control of the Shang empire and replaced the Shang royal family as the rulers; they parceled out the empire to various Chou generals.
-The Chou dynasty endured until about 771 BCE when some of the feudal vassal kings in alliance with peoples outside of the empire overthrew the Chou royal family and killed the present king.
+The Chou dynasty endured until about 771 BCE when some of the feudal vassal kings in alliance with peoples outside of the empire overthrew the Chou royal family and killed the king.
 The Chou dynasty moved eastward (known now as the eastern Chou) and re-established its dynasty, but this empire had little power as compared with the former Chou dynasty (770-256 BCE).
-It was no longer able to control the semi-autonomous vassal states that came into being with the fall of the Chou dynasty.
+It was not able to control the semi-autonomous vassal states that came into being with the fall of the Chou dynasty.
 China then entered into a period of chaos marked by discord between the various rival kingdoms left after the removal of the Chou empire.
-Beginning in the 5th century BCE, warfare among the states became constant, and is known as the period of the warring states (475 BCE to 221 BCE); many Chinese died in warfare or famine resulting from warfare during this period.
+Beginning in the 5th century BCE, warfare among the states became constant, and is known as the period of the warring states (475 BCE to 221 BCE); many Chinese died in warfare or famine resulting from warfare in this period.
 During this period of social and political unrest in what used to be the Chou empire, certain Chinese began to ask the question of the cause of such social disorder; this led naturally to a consideration of what the ideal human society was and this led eventually to metaphysical questions of what was ultimately real and how human society fits into the structure of reality.
-Confucius (Chinese name K'ung fu-tzu = K'ung the Master) (551-479 BCE) was one such Chinese thinker (In fact this period of Chinese intellectual history is called the age of the hundred philosophers).
+Confucius (Chinese name K'ung fu-tzu = K'ung the Master) (551-479 BCE) was one such Chinese thinker.
+In fact this period of Chinese intellectual history is called the age of the hundred philosophers.

-In order to appreciate most
+In order to appreciate Confucianism

-and practice at the time of Confucius.
+practice at the time of Confucius.
 The Chinese also had an pantheon

 of gods at the head of which was Shang ti, the sky god.
 A common